keesiemeijer/related-posts-by-taxonomy/readme.txt

 == Changelog ==
 = 2.6.0 =
 * Enhancement
+	* Meta query
+		* Allows you to query related posts with post meta
+		* Use meta arguments in the shortcode
+		* Use a filter for the widget or for complex meta queries
+	* ID query
+		* Allow queries for post IDs only. (for the related posts in the widget and shortcode templates)
+		* Speeds up the related posts query. (not activated by default because of back compatibility)
+		* Please read the documentation about query optimization before using this feature
     * Lazy loading (opt in feature).
-		* Speeds up perceived page load time
+		* Speeds up perceived page load time for very large sites
 		* Does the query for related posts (with Ajax) after the page is loaded
 		* Recommended for related posts below the fold.
-	* Meta query
-		* Allows you to query related posts with post meta
-		* Add meta arguments in the shortcode
-		* Use a filter to query by meta for the widget or complex meta queries
-	* Detect if post type Page has taxonomies
+	* Detect post type Page taxonomies
 	* Preparing the plugin for the (Gutenberg) editor block feature

 = 2.5.1 =